From what I noticed, you can invite whoever you want to the weddings in Thailand up until the day, which I think is pretty cool.

 The wedding was a blast.
 We sat at a table and of course, drank a bunch of whiskey and ate quantities of food.

-The afterparty was great.
+The afterparty was also great.
 Who knew weddings in Thailand lasted so long?!

 We went to a restaurant and they had karaoke which was exciting!!!
 We ate some more food and got to sing our hearts out.
-Indria, Jade, Christina, and I horribly sang Britney Spears and some other peeps, and of course Jbiebs.
+Indria, Jade, Christina, and I horribly sang some Britney Spears and of course Jbiebs.
 We all took turns singing and being obnoxious.
 We ended the night earlier than usual, around 8 or 9 pm?
 I mean we had been drinking for the whole day and started super early, so I think we did a pretty good job.

 Both of the weddings in Thailand were memorable.